xiaoxiae/slama.dev/books.md

 	6. **The Bands of Mourning**
 	7. **The Lost Metal** (to be released)

-- **Skyward** [[Wikipedia](https://en.wikipedia.org/wiki/Skyward_(novel))] by Brandon Sanderson -- as a huge fan of Sanderson's fictional work, I was not sure about him pulling off a good space opera, but I was very, very wrong.
-The series is a breath of fresh air in the midst of all of his fantasy worlds (at least to someone who's practically been binging all of Sanderson's work) and I can't recommend it enough (despite Nowhere, which I felt was a bit too strange for my taste).
+- **Skyward** [[Wikipedia](https://en.wikipedia.org/wiki/Skyward_(novel))] by Brandon Sanderson -- as a huge fan of Sanderson's fictional work, I was not sure about him pulling off a good space opera, but I was wrong.
+The series is a breath of fresh air in the midst of all of his fantasy worlds (at least to someone who's been binging all of Sanderson's work).
 	1. **Skyward**
 	2. **Starsight**
 	3. **Nowhere**

 - **The Rithmatist** [[Wikipedia](https://en.wikipedia.org/wiki/The_Rithmatist)] by Brandon Sanderson -- an excellent young adult fantasy novel.
 Although the target audience is children (which is reflected mostly in character behavior and development), I still loved discovering the unique magic system that Sanderson created.

 - **Legion: The Many Lives of Stephen Leeds** [[Wikipedia](https://en.wikipedia.org/wiki/Legion_(novella_series))] by Brandon Sanderson -- a set of three novellas about a man, whose hallucinations (the so-called aspects) help him with logic, problem solving, languages and much more.
-It's a great premise with quite an exciting ending, but definitely I'm more into his fantasy works.
+It's a great premise with quite an exciting ending, but I'm definitely more into his fantasy works.

 - **The Reckoners** [[Wikipedia](https://en.wikipedia.org/wiki/The_Reckoners)] by Brandon Sanderson -- a set of three novels set in a post-apocalyptic world where random people are transformed into superhumans with various kinds of abilities.
-The atmosphere is great, but the writing is targeted at a younger audience, which is definitely noticable.
+The atmosphere is great, but the writing is targeted at a younger audience, which is noticable.
 	1. **Steelheart**
 	2. **Firefight**
 	3. **Calamity**

 - **Metro 2033** [[Wikipedia](https://en.wikipedia.org/wiki/Metro_2033)] by Dimitry Glukhovsky -- a post-apocalyptic novel about people surviving a nuclear world war inside the Moscow metro.
 I really appreciated that there was a healthy mix of both action-packed passages and slower, more philosophical ones.
-Definitely worth the read, but the other books in the series are not as good (in my opinion).
+Definitely worth the read, but the other books in the series are, in my opinion, not as good.

 ### Comedy